janparttimaa/scripts/Windows/Windows Security App Update/README.md

 ## Description
 This PowerShell-script will install Windows Security App Update using offline version of the installer.
+This needs to be deployed as application using either Microsoft Intune or Microsoft Configuration Manager.

 ## Prerequisites
 Before deploying this script, you need to do following tasks: